 Here are some of the benefits of Emotional Intelligence

-- Enhanced Decision Making: When you are aware of your emotion and are able to control your behaviour, you’ll be able to stay calm, think clearly, and consequently make rational decisions.
+- Enhanced Decision Making: When you are aware of your emotions and are able to control your behaviour, you’ll be able to stay calm, think clearly, and consequently make rational decisions.

 - Foster Stronger Collaboration: Knowing the emotions of your team will make you adapt behaviour to get the best response from them.
 This will also enable you to resolve any conflict and provide a harmonious work environment for all.